Mailerstock/Fire/README.md

 ## Bugs and feature requests

-<p>If you found a bug or would like to suggest a feature, please</p>
+<p>If you found a bug or would like to suggest a feature, please <a href="https://github.com/Mailerstock/mailbox/issues">open an issue.</a></p>

+## Copyright and license

+This project is licensed under the MIT License - see the <a href="https://github.com/Mailerstock/mailbox/blob/master/LICENSE">License </a> file for details